nanoporetech/ont-open-datasets/content/blog/bonito/index.md

 ![accuracy comparison](./accuracy.png "Basecalls: Bonito CTC-CRF vs. Guppy 4.0.11")

-The plot indicates a roughly one-third decrease in the modal accuracy of reads.
+The plot indicates a decrease of one-third in the modal error of reads.